 Clause 2 of the Bill provides for the insertion of Part IVA in the Principal Act.
 Part IVA sets out the provisions procedurally related to intercountry adoption.
 It begins by establishing that the Convention shall have force of law in Guyana.
-It further designates the Attorney General and Minister of Legal Affairs to be the Central Authority and sets out the extent of his functions.
-This Part also provides that the Central Authority has the power to accredited bodies to provide intercountry adoption services and sets out the requirements that accredit bodies must comply with.
+It further designates the Childcare and Protection Agency to be the Central Authority and sets out the extent of the functions of the Agency with respect to the Convention.
+This Part also provides that the Central Authority has the power to accredit bodies to provide intercountry adoption services and sets out the requirements that accredited bodies must comply with.

-Part IVA further sets out the procedural requirements for an adoption, the effect of and issuance of an adoption certificate as well as, the adoption of child from Guyana by a person in a Convention country.
+Part IVA further sets out the procedural requirements for an adoption, the effect of and issuance of an adoption certificate as well as, the adoption of a child from Guyana by a person in a Convention country.
 It further sets out provisions for the recognition of an adoption certificate from a Convention country.
 This Part also empowers the Central Authority to apply to the Court for the refusal to recognise an adoption.
 It provides that the Court may in such instances review the application and make a declaration if it is satisfied that the adoption is manifestly contrary to public policy, taking into account the best interests of the child.
 This Part also empowers the Central Authority to apply to the Court for an order that the pre-existing legal parent-child relationship be terminated.
-Further, this Part sets out that the Agency on behalf of the Central Authority shall maintain a Convention database which shall be kept confidential.
+Further, this Part sets out that the Central Authority shall maintain a Convention database which shall be kept confidential.
 This Part also sets out that the Central Authority and an accredited body may enter into working agreements with another Convention country and another accredited adoption agency, respectively.